Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Competitive Algorithms

 \section{Competitive Algorithms}

 In this section we present a basic competitive online algorithm for the problem of buffering and scheduling with limited knowledge.
-In Sections~\ref{sec:improved_algorithms} and~\ref{sec:Practical_Implementation} we present several improved variants of this algorithm.
 We first provide a high-level description of our algorithm, and then turn to specify its details and analyze its performance.

-For simplicity of analysis and algorithm presentation, we assume that the values of $W$ and $V$ -- the maximal work and profit per packet, respectively -- are known to the algorithm in advance.
-Later, in Section \ref{sec:Practical_Implementation}, we show how to remove this assumption without harming the performance of our algorithm.
+For simplicity of analysis and algorithm presentation, we assume that the set of possible values of $W$ and $V$ -- the work and profit per packet, respectively -- are known to the algorithm in advance.
+In Sections~\ref{sec:improved_algorithms} and~\ref{sec:Practical_Implementation} we show how to remove this assumption without harming the performance of our algorithm, and present several improved variants of this algorithm.
 We further note that neither of our proposed solutions require knowing the value of $M$ -- the maximum number of unknown packets arriving in a single cycle -- in advance.